Guest Author: Brittany Cines

 9. Grapes (imported)

-My passion for cooking really began when my mom signed me up for my first cooking classes when I was 8 years old.
+My passion for cooking really began when my mom signed me up for my first cooking classes at the age of 8.
 My love for food and cooking continued to grow stronger as I took every child, teen and adult class that was offered at my cooking school.
 Towards the end of high school, I expanded my love for cooking as I started to develop an interest in healthy eating.
-I currently attend the University of Maryland and I am studying Dietetics to become a Registered Dietitian.
-In order to gain more experience in the field, I hold a job as a Student Nutritionist for the University of Maryland Dining Services, and I intern at The National Institutes of Health, the Hebrew Home of Greater Washington, as well as at Suburban Hospital.
-I am so excited to be involved with this blog, because it fits in perfectly with my passion, and it allows me to share some of the topics I am currently learning about in my nutrition classes.
+I graduated from the University of Maryland with a degree in Dietetics.
+Throughout college, I held a job as a Student Nutritionist for the University of Maryland Dining Services, and I interned at The National Institutes of Health, the Hebrew Home of Greater Washington, as well as at Suburban Hospital.
+In the fall I will begin my Dietetic Internship at the National Institutes of Health.
+Following the completion of this yearlong internship I plan to sit for my certification examination, in order to become a Registered Dietitian (RD).
+I am so excited to be involved with this blog, because it fits in perfectly with my passion, and it allows me to share some of the topics I have learned about in my nutrition courses and throughout work experiences.

 If you enjoyed this post, subscribe for free to receive new recipes by email.